Porges/ways-to-play/src/games/pigeon-lottery/index.md

-this time [Justice Williams](https://en.wikipedia.org/wiki/Joshua_Williams) determined that not only was Pak-A-Poo a game of chance, but it was *also* a lottery, and therefore illegal.{%fn%}Apparently Williams and Stout were professional rivals — Williams had been passed over when Stout was selected as Chief Justice — and I am tempted to wonder if this had some part to play in the overruling of the earlier <span lang="la">obiter dictum</span>.{%endfn%}
+this time [Justice Williams](https://en.wikipedia.org/wiki/Joshua_Williams) determined that not only was Pak-A-Poo a game of chance, but it was *also* a lottery, and therefore illegal.{%fn%}Apparently Williams and Stout were pro&shy;fes&shy;sion&shy;al rivals — Williams had been passed over when Stout was selected as Chief Justice — and I am tempted to wonder if this had some part to play in the overruling of the earlier <span lang="la">obiter dictum</span>.{%endfn%}